 - Make sure the plant has good air circulation

 All of these tips should help but will probably not eliminate the rust problem.
-Your best bet is to keep rust contained to the lower branches.
-Then the problem will only affect the leaves and not the flowers.
+Your best bet is to keep rust contained to the lower branches so the problem will only affect the leaves and not the flowers.

 Now that you know how to plant hollyhocks and how to grow hollyhocks, you can grow these wonderful flowers in your garden.
 Growing hollyhocks in your garden will add some drama and exciting height.